RoboRescueUMA/roborescueuma.github.io/content/en/authors/Luis/_index.md

-﻿---
+---
 translationKey: Luis
 # Display name
-title: Luis EspaÃ±a Carnero
+title: Luis España Carnero

 # Full Name (for SEO)
 first_name: Luis
-last_name: EspaÃ±a Carnero
+last_name: España Carnero

 # Is this the primary user of the site?
 superuser: false